England cricket team: 2010s

 After a drawn Test series in South Africa, England won their first ever ICC event, the 2010 World Twenty20, with a seven-wicket win over Australia in Barbados.
 The following winter in the 2010–11 Ashes, they beat Australia 3–1 to retain the urn and record their first series win in Australia for 24 years.
-Furthermore, all three of their wins were by an innings – the first time a touring side had ever recorded three innings victories in a single Test series, Alastair Cook earning Man of the Series with 766 runs.
+Furthermore, all three of their wins were by an innings – the first time a touring team had ever recorded three innings victories in a single Test series, Alastair Cook earning Man of the Series with 766 runs.

 England players celebrate in the field as Chris Tremlett takes the winning wicket in the 2010–11 Ashes series at the SCG.

 England struggled to match their Test form in the 2011 Cricket World Cup.
 Despite beating South Africa and tying with eventual winners India, England suffered shock losses to Ireland and Bangladesh before losing in the quarter-finals to Sri Lanka.
 However the team's excellent form in the Test match arena continued and on 13 August 2011, they became the world's top-ranked Test team after comfortably whitewashing India 4–0, their sixth consecutive series victory and eighth in the past nine series.
 However, this status only lasted a year – having lost 3–0 to Pakistan over the winter, England were beaten 2–0 by South Africa, who replaced them at the top of the rankings.
 It was their first home series loss since 2008, against the same opposition.
 This loss saw the resignation of Strauss as captain and his retirement from cricket.